-- Determine the Pump Energy Rating (PER), in which the weighted average power consumption of the equipment is being rated inclusive of the driver and controls when applicable.
-PER can be constant load (CL) or variable load (VL) and: - Determine the Pump Energy Rating Standard (PERSTD), which is the standard weighted average power consumption for a minimally compliant pump inclusive of a minimally compliant bare pump and a minimally compliant driver and; - Determine Pump Energy Index (PEI), which is the constant load (CL) or variable load (VL) PER divided by the PERSTD.
+- Determine the Pump Energy Rating (PER), which is the weighted average power consumption of the equipment that is being rated inclusive of the driver and controls when applicable.
+PER can be constant load (CL) or variable load (VL) and; - Determine the Pump Energy Rating Standard (PERSTD), which is the standard weighted average power consumption for a minimally compliant pump inclusive of a minimally compliant bare pump and a minimally compliant driver and; - Determine Pump Energy Index (PEI), which is the constant load (CL) or variable load (VL) PER divided by the PERSTD.

 PEI is the final metric used to determine if the rated equipment is compliant with the standard.
-For rated equipment to be compliant the PEI must be 1.0 or less.
+For rated equipment to be compliant the PEI must be 1.0 or less and is calculated is follows: